natecavanaugh/image2colors/README.md

 - image: could be a path (file system path or url), base64 data:image or svg xml string
 - colors: default: 5; restrict the number of result colors
+- sample: default: 1024: used for pre-filter raster image colors
 - scaleSvg: default: false; probably you need all of the svg colors, if this is ´false´, the ´colors´ option will be bypassed

 ## How it Works